On this page

 There is little information on the exact number of people with Farmer's Lung in Canada.
 Studies show that incidence varies from place to place.
 The disease seems to occur in about 2 to 10 percent of farm workers, depending on the region.
 In some areas, blood tests have shown that 20 to 40 percent of farm workers have antibodies that react with antigens responsible for Farmer's Lung.
 This test indicates that people have had at least an initial exposure to moldy dust.

 Farmer's Lung is a risk for adults who breathe dust from moldy hay or other moldy crops.
-For reasons not completely understood, children rarely develop Farmer's Lung.
+Children rarely develop Farmer's Lung.

 Other people exposed to dust from moldy hay, straw or grain include grain handlers, stable employees, poultry workers, attendants of zoo and circus animals and pet shop workers.
 Studies also show that Farmer's Lung is a risk for city dwellers who visit stables, even occasionally.